 What do users think recently?

 Recent user voice shows a mixed sentiment.
-Users appreciate value and pricing and delivery speed, but report app stability and performance and customer service and order issues.
+Users appreciate value and pricing and delivery speed, but report app stability and performance.

 The rivals identified